 In an attempt to control and prevent further spread of the virus, lockdown measures were introduced throughout many countries across the Asia Pacific region.
 This saw the closing of borders and banning of any unnecessary activities.
 The economic fallout of the coronavirus was prominent in the Asia Pacific region, the outbreak stunted economic growth.
 With many countries in the region possessing a high dependency on Chinese business, the slowdown of the Chinese economy had a great impact on the Asia Pacific region.
 With the shutting of borders and heavy reliance on Chinese tourism, suddenly Asia Pacific countries saw the growth of tourist arrivals diminish.
 As the tourism industry is vital for several Asia Pacific countries, the losses in tourism posed a significant threat to many Asian economies.
 Thailand made steps to address the imbalance of its tourism industry, attempting not to rely so heavily on Chinese tourism.
 Singapore and Hong Kong are among other regions in Asia Pacific dependent on Chinese tourism and thus, have felt blows to their respective economies resulting from the outbreak.

-As of April 2020, China experienced the highest number of COVID-19 cases throughout the Asia Pacific region, with India, Singapore, Japan, and South Korea following.
-Despite South Korea having a high number of cases, citizens were hopeful that the number of cases would stabilize or decrease.
+As of November 2020, India experienced the highest number of COVID-19 cases throughout the Asia Pacific region, with Bangladesh, Indonesia, and the Philippines following.
+At the beginning of the lockdown period, citizens in South Korea were hopeful that the number of cases would stabilize or decrease.
 Many citizens across Asia Pacific also expressed worry over the development of the pandemic.
-With daily cases slowing in China, the lockdown period in Wuhan officially ended in April 2020, with citizens slowly returning to normal life.
+However, with daily cases slowing in China, the lockdown period in Wuhan officially ended in April 2020, with citizens slowly returning to normal life.
 However, lockdown measures continued throughout the rest of the Asia Pacific region as cases and deaths continued to rise.